 As you crawl through the empty streets of the frozen city, you keep your car in first gear because you lack the Herculean strength to force it into second.
 But you don’t care!
 The streets are coated with a thick sheet of ice and going faster than five miles-an-hour is a suicidal act.
-So, you crawl slowly and watch the events of this wind-swept landscape unfold.
+So you crawl and watch the events of this wind-swept landscape unfold.
 And what you see is an absolute miracle…

 As I pulled onto the boulevard that bends around Lake of the Isles, I noticed not one portion of the city had been spared from this most extraordinary event.
 Trees that normally lay bare dangled like frozen giants.
 Drifts of snow looked as if they were now part of the permanent landscape.
 Parked cars were frozen igloos.
-Sidewalks became long chutes.
+Sidewalks became long chutes for bobsleds.
 Houses turned majestically into fortified edifices with giant pillars of ice rising from the ground.
 Even the normally invisible air hovered thick and still like a brewing concoction, barely letting the far-off sun filter through its milky haze.
 The color blue never had a finer moment.
-It imbued the lake, the air and the snow with a refined, distilled, almost brilliantly faded sheen.
+It imbued the lake, the air and the snow with a refined, distilled, almost brilliantly sheen.

 Even though I had taken this route hundreds of times before, I felt like I was traveling through undiscovered territory.
 Somehow I launched my car into a strange, distant land.
-Everything seemed serene and lonely.
-Everything resided in glacial, peaceful silence.
+Everything seemed remote and lonely.
+Everything resided in a glacial, peaceful silence.
 Even if I were to kick open my door and let out a primal scream, surely the air would freeze the yell to my lips.
 Nothing could possibly alter this landscape.
 Spring would never come.
 No longer was I in a land of time, deadlines and eventual disappointment.
 I was in Heaven if God forgot to pay the heating bill.

 I understand the credo.
 Life should be vibrant when it is fleeting.
 Mother Nature should be brilliant at her extremes.
 The moments we most cherish are the ones we know will never last.
 Life and death, beauty and destruction can sometimes be sewn so closely together, one may hardly see the seam.
-Or as the great English poet, William Wordsworth, may have penned if he went on expedition to Greenland:
+Or as the great English poet, William Wordsworth, may have penned if he ever went on expedition to Greenland:

 Where else would I wander